codeforkansascity/clear-my-record-law-codification/docs/rules/Over_All.md

 # Strategy

 One of the primary questions asked of this system is, is a given statute expungeable.
+The law give a list of
+* exclusions or
+* exceptions
+that are used to detemine if a statute can not be expunged.

 We have several answers:

 1. Yes it is expungeable
 2. No it is not, and we would like to answer why it is not.